fluffywaffles/initcpio-hooks/README.md

 as entirely independent disks.

 I decided to create subvolumes for `/`, `/bin`, `/lib`, `/etc`, `/var`, `/home`, and a snapshot storage space at `/snapshots`.
-This will allow be to keep my binaries, libraries, settings, cache-files and logs, and home directories, all separate.
+This will allow me to keep my binaries, libraries, settings, cache-files and logs, and home directories, all separate.
 So, if I want to wipe out `/var`, I can just... unmount it, and mount a backup in its place.
 Same for `/bin`, or `/lib`,